Tennis Great Court Vows To Keep Aussie Prize Despite Setback | ExBulletin

 Tennis Great Court Vows To Keep Aussie Prize Despite Setback

-Polarizing tennis great Margaret Court on Tuesday insisted that she will not return any high-profile Australian honor after commenting on her views on homosexuality, claiming she “loves” gays and transgender people.
+Tennis star Margaret Court on Tuesday insisted she would not return any high-profile Australian honor after commenting on her views on the LGBTQ community, claiming she “loves” gay and transgender people.

-The 78-year-old, the all-time record holder for Grand Slam titles who is now a church pastor, was made a Companion of the Order of Australia on Tuesday the country’s national holiday – its highest honor.
+The 78-year-old, the all-time record-holder for Grand Slam titles and now a church pastor, was made a Knight of the Order of Australia on Tuesday, the country’s national holiday.

-But news of the award, for “outstanding achievement and merit of the highest degree in service to Australia or humanity in general,” saw Victoria Prime Minister Daniel Andrews reject her “shameful” and “hurtful” views.
+But news of the award – Australia’s highest honor – saw Victoria Prime Minister Daniel Andrews slam her “shameful” and “hurtful” opinions.

 And respected broadcaster Kerry O’Brien rejected his Australia Day gong in protest at the ‘insensitive’ decision to honor the court, while LGBTQ advocate Dr Clara Tuck Meng Soo said she would receive the medal she received in 2016. return.

-The court has sparked controversy over her views on homosexuality and support for gay conversion therapy, condemned for saying “tennis is full of lesbians” and describing transgender children as “the work of the devil.”
+The court has sparked controversy over her stance on sexuality and support for gay conversion therapy, condemning them for saying that “tennis is full of lesbians” and that transgender children are “the work of the devil”.

 She infuriated fellow tennis greats including Billie Jean King and Martina Navratilova when she announced a boycott of the national carrier Qantas over the support of the same-sex marriage CEO, which introduced Australia in 2017.